 Time Management

-Your time profile through the game plus clock-bucket win rates — how you score when you finish with >2 min, 30s–2 min, and <30 s on the clock.
-A steep drop in the lowest bucket says your tactical accuracy collapses under pressure (different problem from running out of time entirely).
+Your time profile through the game plus clock-bucket win rates, meaning how you score when you finish with more than 2 min, 30 s to 2 min, and under 30 s on the clock.
+A steep drop in the lowest bucket says your tactical accuracy collapses under pressure, which is a different problem from running out of time entirely.

 Resourcefulness